Langtang Valley with Ganjala pass Trek 14 Days

 • Diverse scenic elements forests, rivers, alpine, forests, pastureland, yak

-• Experience wonderful cultures of indigenous Tamang, ethnic groups of Tibetan origin
+• Experience the wonderful cultures of Indigenous Tamang, ethnic groups of Tibetan origin

 • Old Buddhist shrines — Kyangjing Gompa